XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammdeposit.md

 - `T` is the total outstanding LP Tokens before the deposit <!-- TODO: or is it after the deposit? -->
 - `B` is the amount of the asset being deposited
 - `F` is the trading fee, as a decimal
-- `W` is the weight of the deposit asset in the pool <!-- TODO: before the deposit? how is this calculated? -->
+- `W` is the weight of the deposit asset in the pool.
+This is defined as 0.5 for all AMM pools (meaning a 50/50 split), so exponentiation by W is equivalent to taking the square root.
 - `P` is the total amount of the deposit asset in the pool before the deposit <!-- TODO: or is it after the deposit? -->

 ### AMMDeposit Flags